 The bill amends various sections of the West Virginia Code concerning governmental ethics, particularly the responsibilities and powers of the West Virginia Ethics Commission.
-Key changes include a requirement for commission members to recuse themselves from decisions where they have a financial interest and the establishment of an electronic registration and reporting system for lobbyists, which is to be developed by December 31, 2025.
-Additionally, the bill increases the frequency of lobbying activity reports and modifies penalties for violations of lobbying regulations.
-It also empowers the commission to create compliance rules and mandates the provision of resources on its website for public and lobbyist use, aiming to enhance transparency and accountability in lobbying activities.
+Key changes include a requirement for commission members to recuse themselves from decisions where they have a financial interest, the establishment of an electronic registration and reporting system for lobbyists by December 31, 2025, and an increase in the frequency of lobbying activity reports.
+Additionally, the bill mandates that the Ethics Commission enhance transparency by providing resources and information on its website for public and lobbyist use.

 Engrossed Version: 6B-2-2, 6B-3-2, 6B-3-5